ppatriotis/glenlivet/README.md

 # Glenlivet

-Glenlivet is a plugin and hook system.
+Glenlivet is a hook and plugin system that allows you to create flexible, reusable processing pipelines.